Page Buttons

 *If you're new to the party, here's a helpful tip for linking up- select "Auto Crop" when selecting your thumbnail photo.
 For some reason, trying to crop your own image results in the dreaded "white question mark box," and we definitely want to see your awesome work! :)

-Wednesday, May 21, 2025
+Wednesday, October 22, 2025

-This lovely finish is from Quilting Gail-
+This lovely quilt is from Sew Preeti Quilts-

-Okay, friends! let's get this party started!
+Okay, y'all.
+Let's get our party started!

 1You can link finished projects or WIP's , but just keep it about quilting and sewing!